 Implementation of National Rare Disease Policy extended

 The original plan was to complete implementation by 31 December 2017.
-However, the definition of the process for designating reference centres and care networks has been delayed by two years.
-Since many measures contained in the policy depend on these designations, they could not be implemented according to plan by the end of 2107.
-Since the second half of 2017 the newly established national rare diseases coordination office (kosek) has taken the lead in designating and publishing these structures on the basis of principles that have now been successfully elaborated.
+However, the definition of the process for designating reference centres and care delivery structures was delayed by two years.
+Since many measures contained in the policy depend on these designations, they could not be implemented at the end of 2017 according to plan.
+Since the second half of 2017 the newly established national rare diseases coordination office (kosek) has taken the lead in designating these structures and publishing a list on the basis of principles that have now been successfully elaborated.

 The goals of the National Rare Disease Policy

 - Access to diagnosis and payment for diagnosis